 - The business must have been damaged and/or financially or operationally impacted by the storms and/or flooding of October 2015, and must have an identified need that has not been met through other funding sources.
-Richland County will conduct on-site inspections and individual discussions with applicants to verify direct impacts to each business as a result of the October 2015 severe storms and flooding. - Business must be located within Richland County (excluding City of Columbia). - Applicant must provide proof of ownership at the time the disaster damage occurred and have maintained ownership. - Applicant must be current on property taxes or current on an approved payment plan (including exemptions under current law). - Applicant must be current on any child or spousal support obligation. - Businesses will be required to comply with annual reporting requirements - Eligible structures for the BAP include commercial buildings. - National chains or franchises are not eligible - Businesses must certify that a minimum of 51% of their employees will qualify as LMI according to HUD's established income limits for a period of 5 years
+Richland County will conduct on-site inspections and individual discussions with applicants to verify direct impacts to each business as a result of the October 2015 severe storms and flooding. - Business must be located within Richland County (excluding City of Columbia). - Applicant must provide proof of ownership at the time the disaster damage occurred and have maintained ownership. - Applicant must be current on property taxes or current on an approved payment plan (including exemptions under current law). - Businesses will be required to comply with annual reporting requirements - Eligible structures for the BAP include commercial buildings. - National chains or franchises are not eligible - Businesses must certify that a minimum of 51% of their employees will qualify as LMI according to HUD's established income limits for a period of 5 years